Authentication

 - Create/edit route → Auth Type: Route Auth

-- Method: Select TOTP (or as 2FA second factor)
+- Select Method: TOTP (or as second factor for 2FA)

 - A QR code appears in the TOTP section